adiframemedia/maptur/README.md

 ## **Future Features in Coming Updates**

 ### Camera Simulation System
-- Simulate the motion and weight of heavier or lighter camera in a wide range of configurations
+- Simulate the motion and weight of heavier or lighter cameras in a wide range of configurations
 - Make use of a wide range of simmulated effects to enhance your motion while recording your scenes

 ### Video & Streaming